alexkreilein/WhatTheHack/xxx-ChaosStudio/Student/Challenge-01.md

    **NOTE:** The Kubernetes cluster will consist of one container contosoappmysql.

-### Deploy the Sample Applications
+### Deploy the Sample Application

-Deploy the Pizza applications - it will create one web application.
+Deploy the Pizza application - it will the Pizza web application.

 ```bash
 cd ~/Resources/HelmCharts/ContosoPizza